manfredsteyer/2023_01_11/index.md

 ### Occurrences and Variations

-- `@ngrx/store` uses this pattern to register feature slices.
+- `@ngrx/store` uses this pattern to register feature slices
-- `@ngrx/effects` uses this pattern, to wire-up effects provided by a feature.
+- `@ngrx/effects` uses this pattern, to wire-up effects provided by a feature
 - The feature ``withDebugTracing`` uses this pattern to subscribe to the ``Router``'s ``events`` Observable.

 ## Pattern: NgModule Bridge

 ### Intentions

-- Staying backwards compatible with existing code using NgModules.
+- Staying backwards compatible with existing code using ``NgModules``.
-- Allowing such application parts to setup ``EnvironmentProviders`` that come from a Provider Factory.
+- Allowing such application parts to set up `EnvironmentProviders` that come from a Provider Factory.

 ### Description

-The NgModule Bridge is a NgModule deriving (some of) its providers via a Provider Factory (see pattern Provider Factory).
+The NgModule Bridge is a NgModule deriving (some of) its providers via a Provider Factory (see pattern _Provider Factory_).
 To give the caller more control over the provided services, static methods like ``forRoot`` can be used.
-These methods can take an configuration object.
+These methods can take a configuration object.

 ### Example

-The following NgModules allows to setup the Logger in a traditional way:
+The following ``NgModules`` allows for setting up the Logger in a traditional way:

 ```typescript
 @NgModule({